Nazhan Zulkifle: International career

+Youth

 Nazhan's first international tournament in Brunei colours was the 2016 AFF U-16 Youth Championship held in Cambodia in July, where he played in all four fixtures, three from the start.
 Brunei lost all of their matches without scoring a goal, although they managed to keep the scoreline respectable with no more than four goals conceded per match.
 Then in late 2017, Nazhan was selected for both the 2017 AFF U-18 Youth Championship hosted by Myanmar in September and the 2018 AFC U-19 Championship qualification matches held in South Korea the following November.
 In the first match for the AFF tournament, Nazhan was a late defensive substitute for a 2–3 victory against the Philippines.
 He was brought on in different circumstances in the second game, which was a 1–8 defeat against Vietnam.
 He was given a start in the third game against Myanmar but was taken off early in the second half, and that ended his involvement for the rest of the tournament after said 7–0 loss.
 Two months later in Paju, South Korea, Nazhan played in all four matches of the group stage of the AFC qualifying tournament, two from the start including a 0–11 defeat to the host country.
 He was a second-half substitute in the final game which was a 2–2 draw against Timor-Leste.

 Nazhan was a squad member for the April 2018 Hassanal Bolkiah Trophy with the under-21s but did not take the field.
 He was back with the under-19s for the 2018 AFF U-19 Youth Championship a few months later in Indonesia, playing in all of the matches as Brunei ended the tournament without a single point.

 Nazhan was named as a member of the Brunei Under-23s playing in the 2022 AFF U-23 Championship held in Cambodia in February.
 He started the first game which was a 6–0 defeat at the hands of the host team, it was to be the extent of his involvement for the rest of the tournament.
+A year later, Nazhan captained the side for the 2023 edition of the tournament in August, however he made just one start against Thailand, where the valiant Young Wasps lost by only three goals to nil.
+In the game, he was struck in the face by Nethithorn Kaewcharoen who attempted a bicycle kick while Nazhan connected to the ball first right before half-time.
+He kept the armband for the 2024 AFC U-23 Asian Cup qualification matches held in Jordan the following month, and played three times, suffering three defeats.